amabdulr/CNWG/10-Core Writing Structures.md

 - **Example 3: System Components**

-  - "The system comprises the following components."
+  - "The components of a system are:"

     - **CPU**: The central processing unit that executes instructions.